New York, NY

 March National Workshops in....

 Real-life cases and discussions that link clinical procedures to the selection of CPT codes make this course ideal for surgeons and coding staff.
 Forget boring slides and a mind-numbing list of CPT codes.
-This course is rich with clinical descriptions and a comprehensive workbook that will become your first response coding resource.
+This course is rich with clinical scenarios and a comprehensive workbook that will become your first response coding resource.

 The course describes why documentation is as essential as the code selected, and how to capture all potential revenue by improving your notes.
-We’ll show you the correct way to use modifiers so that you optimize payment.
-You’ll leave armed with ideas and techniques for setting up systems that reduce denials and increase appeal success.
+We’ll show you the correct way to use surgical payment modifiers so that you optimize payment.
+You’ll leave armed with ideas and techniques for setting up systems that reduce denials and increase successful appeals.

 We’ll also describe when resident or NP/PA documentation and time count in your critical care calculation.

 This course connects clinical procedures to the selection of CPT codes, making it ideal for surgeons and coding staff.

-The 2019 AANS Managing Coding & Reimbursement Challenges in Neurosurgery course has been serving the neurosurgical community for more than 20 years.
+The 2020 AANS Managing Coding & Reimbursement Challenges in Neurosurgery course has been serving the neurosurgical community for more than 20 years.
 It provides a valuable coding and reimbursement education that is unique in neurosurgery.
 The course is instructed by a faculty of physician experts and coding consultants who are leaders in code development, revision and valuation of CPT.